v-kaarti/swe-advice/README.md

 - a masters is not needed to be successful in modern industry.
 - a masters is needed to be successful in modern industry.
 - some companies have a top-down feel to engineering whereas others are bottom-up. typically larger established companies vs smaller startup-like companies. this is also team dependent.
-- working at a startup allows you to work on engineering end-to-end albeit around the clock. working at a larger more established tech company usually feels more like a cog in a huge assembly line. the former is not sustainable, but is an experience any engineer would benefit from.
+- working at a startup allows you to work on engineering end-to-end albeit around the clock. working at a larger more established tech company usually feels more like a cog in a huge assembly line. the former is not typically sustainable, but is an experience any engineer would benefit from.
+- there are no dumb questions, but do your appropriate research before asking.
+- this point has been mentioned before, but so many engineers have highlighted this that it deserved to be reiterated: explore, explore, explore. choosing a niche to delve deep into can happen later. breadth is incredibly important for new engineers to see a variety of engineering challenges.